unblockable/proteus/README.md

 # Shadow Integration Testing

-If you have `shadow` and `tgen` installed and in your PATH, run the integration tests:
+If you have `shadow`, `tgen`, and `python3` installed and in your PATH, then cargo will build shadow integration tests.
+Shadow tests are ignored by default, but can be run with:

     cargo test -- --ignored